david-schaller/AsymmeTree/development notes/Math and Algorithms.md

 ## Update rates based on gene-gene interactions

 The simulation starts with a base loss rate $r_l$.
 Whenever an holobiont system starts existing, the loss rate is updated for each of the involved species.
+Below we provide an expression to update the rates, this should be updated whenever gene content changes in a holobiont system, it my be due to duplication/loss/transfer of both genes and symbionts.

 Let's say we have a host branch $h$ with $|\gamma'(h)|+1= N$, i.e. we have a total of $N$ species in the system, with a total of $M=|\gamma(h)|+\sum_{s\in\gamma'(h)}|\gamma(s)|$ genes.
 The loss rate for a gene existing in a symbiont $s$ will be:
 $$